jj5/kickass-crypto/README.md

 Having types on the interface of the final method `is_valid_settings()` confers three main advantages.

-The first is that the interface is typed, which means your callers can know what to expect and PHP can take care of fixing up some of the smaller details for us.
+The first is that the interface is strongly typed, which means your callers can know what to expect and PHP can take care of fixing up some of the smaller details for us.

-The second advantage of this function is that it's marked as final.
+The second advantage of this approach is that our final wrapper function is marked as final.
 This means that the implementer can maintain particular standards within the library and be assured that those standards haven't been elided, accidentally or otherwise.

 Having code that you rely on marked as final helps you to reason about the possible states of your component.
 In the example given above the requirement that `$setting_b` is less that 200 bytes in